-He is also the chairman and a non-executive director of each of Allied Group Limited, APAC Resources Limited Dragon Mining Limited ("Dragon Mining"), a non-executive director of SHK Hong Kong Industries Limited and redesignated as a non-independent chairman and a non-executive director of Tanami Gold NL ("Tanami Gold") in November 2018.
+He is also the chairman and a non-executive director of each of Allied Group Limited, APAC Resources Limited Dragon Mining Limited ("Dragon Mining") and a non-executive director of Tanami Gold NL ("Tanami Gold") in November 2018.

 Mr. Dew was previously the chairman and a non-executive director of Allied Properties (H.K.)
-Limited (resigning on 1 January 2021), SkyOcean International Holdings Limited (formerly known as Allied Overseas Limited) and a non-executive director of BARD1 Life Sciences Limited (formerly known as Eurogold Limited).
+Limited (resigning on 1 January 2021), SkyOcean International Holdings Limited (formerly known as Allied Overseas Limited), a non-executive director of SHK Hong Kong Industries Limited and re-designated as a non-independent chairman and a non-executive director of BARD1 Life Sciences Limited (formerly known as Eurogold Limited).

-Dragon Mining Limited, Tanami Gold NL and BARD1 Life Sciences Limited are companies listed on the Australian Securities Exchange.
+Tanami Gold NL and BARD1 Life Sciences Limited are companies listed on the Australian Securities Exchange.